Chase Griffin: Redshirt freshman season

 After redshirting the 2019 campaign, Griffin saw his first game action for UCLA in the 2020 season.
 Griffin saw his first start against the No. 11 Oregon Ducks after starting quarterback Dorian Thompson-Robinson was sidelined due to COVID-19 contact tracing protocols.
 In his first collegiate start, Griffin completed 19 of 31 passes and passed for a touchdown, but the Bruins ultimately lost to the Ducks, 38–35.
 The next week, Griffin picked up his first win as a starting collegiate quarterback, leading the Bruins to a 27–10 victory over Arizona with 129 yards passing and a touchdown.
 In the season finale against Stanford, Griffin was again called into action when Thompson-Robinson went down with a knee injury.
 Griffin had his best performance of the season, completing 9 of 11 passes for four touchdowns against the Cardinal in what was ultimately a 48–47 loss in double overtime.

 College career statistics

 Personal life

-Griffin has two younger siblings (Rose and Gage).
+Griffin has two younger siblings.
 His parents are Christine and William Griffin.